Home Top Vancouver Attractions North Vancouver’s Capilano Suspension Bridge Tourist Attraction Canyon Frights at Capilano Bridge at Halloween in 2023

 Capilano Suspension Bridge is one the most popular tourist attractions in Metro Vancouver.
 It’s a beautiful park with a famous suspension bridge.
 There are also trails, rope bridges in trees and a Cliffwalk along the edge of a canyon.

 In December the place is full of Christmas lights and decorations during its festive Canyon Lights event.
-Last year, for the first time, Capilano Suspension Bridge hosted Canyon Frights which was a hugely popular Halloween-themed event in October.
-The Halloween event is happening again in 2023.
+Capilano Suspension Bridge hosted Canyon Frights for the first time in 2022.
+It featured again in 2023.
+Canyon Frights is now a hugely popular Halloween-themed event in October.

 Canyon Frights is a fun twist on the normal Capilano Suspension Bridge experience.
 Expect to see a few carved pumpkins, spooky displays and other Halloween decorations throughout the attraction.
 There are also sometimes games with prizes for kids to win.
 At the event guests are encouraged to wear family-friendly costumes if they want.